vohai2003/hdp_data_tutorials/tutorials/hdf/nifi-trucking-iot-on-hdf/tutorial-3.md

 | **Cache Expiration** | **1 hour** |

 A schema is used for categorizing the data into separate categories: TruckData and TrafficData will be applied on the data during the use of the **ConvertRecord** processor.

+From the configuration in the table above, we can see the **URL** that allows NiFi to interact with Schema Registry, the amount of **cache** that can be sized from the schemas and the amount of time required until the schema **cache expires** and NiFi has to communicate with Schema Registry again.

 ## Building GetTruckingData